irrdnet/irrd/docs/admins/configuration.rst

   ``nrtm_access_list``, if defined, have filtered access.
   |br| **Change takes effect**: after SIGHUP, upon next request.
 * ``sources.{name}.nrtm_query_serial_range_limit``: the maximum number of
-  serials a client may request in one NRTM query, if otherwise permitted.
+  serials a client may request in one NRTMv3 query, if otherwise permitted.
-  This is intended to limit the maximum load of NRTM queries - it is checked before IRRd runs any heavy database queries.
+  This is intended to limit the maximum load of NRTMv3 queries - it is checked before IRRd runs any heavy database queries.
 The limit is applied to the requested range regardless of any gaps, i.e. querying a range of ``10-20`` is allowed if this setting to be at least 10, even if there are no entries for some of those serials.
 IRRd is aware of the serial ``LAST`` refers to and will take that into account.
-  |br| **Default**: not defined, no limits on NRTM query size.
+  |br| **Default**: not defined, no limits on NRTMv3 query size.
   |br| **Change takes effect**: after SIGHUP, upon next request.
-* ``sources.{name}.nrtm_response_header``: an additional NRTM response
+* ``sources.{name}.nrtm_response_header``: an additional NRTMv3 response
-  header, added as a comment to all NRTM responses for this source.
+  header, added as a comment to all NRTMv3 responses for this source.
   IRRD will prepend the lines with ``%`` to mark them as comments.
   This can have multiple lines.
 When adding this to the configuration, use the `|` style to preserve newlines.